 When a student is excluded temporarily, he/she should be marked as excluded.
+The local authority will be informed.

 Removal from school for other reasons

 The Headteacher may send a child home, after consultation with that child's parents and health professional as appropriate, if the child poses an immediate and serious risk to the health and safety of other children and staff, for example the diagnoses of illness such as a notifiable disease.
 This is not an exclusion and should be for the shortest possible time.